ExtendJ/ExtendJ-Explorer/readme.txt

 NOTE:
 This example will achive the exact same result:

-include{
+-include{
   Stmt {}
   div {}
 }

------------- Global configurations
+------------ Configurations
-It is possible to add another section before the "include".
-This is "configs", and it can contain a number of different global
+It is possible to add another section before the "-include".
+This is "-configs", and it can contain a number of different
 configurations:

-configs{
+-configs{
-  ignoreInclude = true;
+  ignore-include = true;
 }
-include{
+-include{
   ...
 }

-In this example the ignoreInclude is set to true and therefore the "include" will be ignored, and all nodes will be visible.
+In this example the ignore-include is set to true and therefore the "-include" will be ignored, and all nodes will be visible and any styles defined inside include will be ignored.

-IMPLEMENTED CONFIGS:
+IMPLEMENTED CONFIGS:]
+- ignore-filter == [Bool] // ignore all -filter parts in the code
-- ignoreInclude == [Bool]
+- ignore-global == [Bool] // ignore everything inside -global.
+- ignore-include == [Bool // ignore everything inside -include.

 ------------ Filter nodes on attributes
 It is possible to be more specific on which nodes should be part of the tree.

-include{
+-include{
   Expr:Right {
-    filter{
+    -filter{
       5 > x;
       y == "Hello Filter";
       z == [1,2.5,61];